armadaproject/armada/client/python/examples/README.md

 ```py
 def create_dummy_job(client: ArmadaClient):
 ```
-Armada uses kubernetes to control jobs, so we need to define a podspec that are job will use.
+Armada uses Kubernetes to control jobs, so we need to define a podspec that are job will use.

 ```py
 if DISABLE_SSL: